 - New York and Company

 Step 1: Figure Out Everything Your Page Will IncludeIt’s easy to start writing before you have a clear plan, thinking you can wing it, and still get it done efficiently.
 This is a mistake.
 Working without some sort of plan or outline means you’ll be liable to miss details, waste time, and create a lower-quality page.
 So, figure out the following first:

 - Which sections will your page require?
 Some common pieces include your mission statement, a brief company description, corporate history, and core values.

 - Who might you need to talk to for more information?
-Track down subject matter experts and anyone with a long tenure at your company who might be able to help fill in information you’ll need.
+Track down subject matter experts and anyone with a long tenure at your company who might be able to help fill in the information you’ll need.
 Set up some meeting times on your company calendar.

 - How will you create graphics?
 If you have a design team, this question is answered for you.
 If you’re on your own, you may need to figure out what you can do on your own.